pygments/pygments/doc/docs/styles.rst

 .. versionadded:: 2.2

-Custom styles used with `Terminal256` formatter can also defines foreground colors using ansi-color. to do so use the `#ansigreen`, `#ansired` or any other colors defined in ``pygments.style.ansilist``.
+Custom styles used with `Terminal256` formatter can also defines colors using ansi-color.
+To do so use the `#ansigreen`, `#ansired` or any other colors defined in ``pygments.style.ansilist``.
 Foreground ANSI colors will be mapped to the corresponding `escape codes 30 to 37
 <https://en.wikipedia.org/wiki/ANSI_escape_code#Colors>`_  thus respecting any
 custom color mapping and themes provided by many terminal emulators.
+Light variant are treated for foreground color with and extra bold flag.
+`bg:#ansi<color>` will also be respected, except the light variant will be the same shade as their light variant.

-See following example where the color of the string `"hello world"` is governed by the escape sequence `\x1b34;01m` (Ansi Blue) instead of an extended foreground color.
+See following example where the color of the string `"hello world"` is governed by the escape sequence `\x1b34;01m` (Ansi Blue, Bold, `41` beeing red background) instead of an extended foreground & background color.

 .. sourcecode:: pycon